 Ok, so you’re working hard to build a case around the value of rebranding, but there are a few big pitfalls to avoid that could sink your dreams quickly.

-- Do not go it alone – Do not take the initiative to redesign the company logo on your own and pitch it to your boss.
-Rebranding is a sensitive exercise the requires research, strategy and design expertise and throwing something on the table prematurely can annoy people or turn them off to the whole idea.
-This includes outsourcing it to a crowd sourcing platform (like 99Designs) just to ‘see’ what it might look like.
+Do not take the initiative to redesign the company logo on your own and pitch it to your boss.
+Rebranding is a sensitive exercise that requires research, strategy, and design expertise.
+Throwing something on the table prematurely can annoy people or turn them off to the whole idea.
+This includes outsourcing it to a crowdsourcing platform (like 99Designs) just to ‘see’ what it might look like.
 Get buy-in first and then go to the pros.
 And by ‘pros’, we mean branding specialists, not the local sign shop or office supply store.

-- Do not insult or degrade the existing brand openly.
-Approach the opportunity with positivity and support for the company no matter what the decision is.
+Approach the opportunity with positivity and support for the company, no matter what the decision is.
 Affirm your respect for the company and your passion and be a solid brand advocate.

-- Do not stop using the current brand collateral – We’ve seen this happen before when people stop using the collateral they hate altogether in favour of something generic or unbranded.
-Even though you aren’t a fan, you should continue to help build the company and be a team player.
+We’ve seen this happen before when people stop using the collateral they hate altogether in favour of something generic or unbranded.
+Even though you aren’t a fan, continue to help build the company and be a team player.